helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

   .then(res => res.json())
   .then(console.log)
   .catch(console.log)
-// => Array of Hashes representing Band objects with IDs set
+// => Array of Objects representing Band objects with IDs set
 ```

 Sending only valid data, resulted in all of our records being created and an Array of data being sent back in response.
 But what will happen if we send a mix of valid and invalid data?: